Kamikozz/discord-bot-twitch-vods-links/README.md

 - [Discord API](https://discord.com/developers) (as UI)
 - [Twitch API](https://dev.twitch.tv/) (as service for twitch user's streams' events, authentication & subscriptions)
 - [Heroku](https://dashboard.heroku.com/) (to deploy and store env variables (or you can use your deployment, but you need to set env vars on your own as listed below))

+## Deploy
+- if using `Heroku` then you should install `node.js` and `ffmpeg` buildbpack (for example https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git)

 ## Environment variables (and `globals.js`)
 - MODE=dev/production